wenjayliu/rollup-plugin-html-insert/readme.md

 # rollup-plugin-html-insert

 🍣 A Rollup plugin which creates HTML files to serve Rollup bundles.
 The default function is to package all html css js in one html file.
+The usage scenario is mainly used for `demo` development.
+There is no need to load resources through 'src'.
+All the code is in html file, which is convenient for sending and deployment.
 ## Localized plugin docs

 - [简体中文](https://github.com/wenjayliu/rollup-plugin-html-insert/blob/main/readme.zh_CN.md) _(by [@wenjayliu](https://github.com/wenjayliu))_